Santeenee/advent-of-code/THINKING.md

 - break line is OS dependent
 - newline or carriage return knowledge thanks to [this stackoverflow answer](https://stackoverflow.com/questions/1761051/difference-between-n-and-r#answer-1761086)
 - input.txt is a square?
+- cloning a matrix is not that easy (slices upon slices of arrays... ok js 🌚)